 Balanced vs Unbalanced

 This system works ok for short cable runs as long as you keep it at least 30cm from any main cables.
-You would not tend to see unbalanced wiring in a studio unless it is a budget studio.

 At the start Hot (Pin 2) carries the usable signal and Cold (Pin 3) carries the reverse signal.
 The earth (Pin 1) carries a reference voltage of 0 volts.

-Now any spikes and hums that are picked up on the way are canceled out and the original signal remains clean.
+At the destination, Cold is again reversed and then combined with Hot.
+Any spikes and hums that are picked up on the way are canceled out and the original signal remains clean.

-As you can see the spikes and hum are also reversed when they enter the input of the effect, which means that the only signal that is out of phase will be the spikes and hum.
+As you can see the spikes and hum are also reversed when they enter the input of the unit, which means that the only signal that is out of phase will be the spikes and hum.